 • The card would be usable ONLY for prescription medicine and for visits to licensed doctors and dentists.

 • The card would enable the consolidation of medical records and practices into "portable" form.
 Currently, some states insist that "your" medical records are the property of the attending physician, and some consider them to be yours.
-Neither of these views serve the public well, but with a secure chipped card, all records can be accessed with the card in a chip reader at office locations.
+Neither of these views serve the public well, but with a secure chipped card, all records can be accessed with the card in a chip reader at registered office locations.
+This feature would allow vast improvements in the administration of opioids and psychotropic drugs by preventing or reducing hoarding and prescription fraud.
+Software can easily track the daily use of these drugs, exposing when usage exceeds the prescribed amount for a particular patient.

 • The balance would be due from the holder to the "medical VISA" agency, exactly as bank and other credit cards are handled today.

 • Card holders could be shown instructions for getting medical attention, and encouraged to avoid using emergency rooms for routine care.
-Emergency rooms could issue the medical card to send patients to other clinics.
+Hospitals could issue the medical card (facial recognition software can prevent multiple, fraudulent accounts) to send patients to other clinics.

 • Medical VISA card holders could build a positive, interest-paying balance in their medical account, as this is portable medical insurance.
 It doesn't depend on where you work!